Securing the property

 Coopers are a member of the Property Ombudsman and the Client Money Protection Scheme.
 Please ask a member of staff if you have any questions about our fees.

-If you'd like to know what your home might be worth whilst our offices remain closed, we'd love to offer a virtual valuation.
+If you'd like to know what your home might be worth, we'd love to offer you a free valuation.
 Simply register your interest using the enquiry form below and one of our staff will be in touch to introduce themselves.